Children's Comprehensive Bible Question Quiz

 The Bible states that Noah was 500 years old when he had his three sons.

-We don't know if they were triplets or closely born in years.
+We don't know if Noah's three sons were triplets or if they were close in age.

 We do know that his sons and their wives were on the Ark.